 Step 9: After that, you have to check how good is the oil level after the previous step.
 As you have allowed some time, most of the oil should have drained back into the oil pan, if not all.
 If the oil level is below the mark, add some additional oil to get it back on the mark.
 Make sure you use a clean dipstick while checking the oil level, and also take caution as the engine can be hot enough to hurt you.

 Step 10: Be careful about disposing of used oil and filter to avoid any negative environmental impact.
 You can contact any nearby recycling center that recycles used oil for free.

 So, after all these steps, you are all good to go with your car.
 For best practices, occasionally check the oil level and top it off when necessary.

 Best Oil Filter Brands

-Like Mann, Mahle is also another premium brand that supplies different components of OEM filtration for the luxury brands like Mercedes, BMW, VW, Audi, and many other vehicle manufacturers.
+Like Mann, Mahle is also another premium brand that supplies different components of OEM filtration for luxury brands like Mercedes, BMW, VW, Audi, and many other vehicle manufacturers.
 Developing components for racing series like Formula 1 gives a real plus to their brand value.
 Their oil filters are widely available and cover most vehicles around the market.
-They offer a great value for their filters and components.
-We have had a perfect work experience using Mahle oil filter and it certainly deserves a strong recommendation from us.
+They offer great value for their filters and components.
+We have had a perfect work experience using the Mahle oil filter, and it certainly deserves a strong recommendation from us.

-Changing the oil filter is not at all a fun task and you need to be very sure about choosing the best oil filters for your vehicle.
+Changing the oil filter is not at all a fun task, and you need to be very sure about choosing the best oil filters for your vehicle.
 A bad one can leave you with some severe consequences.
 So by now, you should have known where to start and how to go about it.
-We hope you have found this article helpful enough on this very topic related to your car’s health and more importantly, your happiness.
+We hope you have found this article helpful enough on this very topic related to your car’s health and, more importantly, your happiness.